Understanding GAE Same Day Procedure Risks for Elderly Patients

 • Damage to nearby blood vessels

-Studies show that GAE has a remarkable technical success rate of 99.7%, with serious complications occurring in about 5% of cases.
+Studies show that GAE has a remarkable technical success rate of 99.7%, with occurring in about 5% of cases.
 This is reassuring, but it’s still essential to discuss any worries you may have with your doctor.
 After the procedure, taking care of yourself is vital.
 Make sure to:

 • Limit physical activity